Archived Content

 Overview

-UB accessibility policy allows older webpages to be archived so they no longer need to be stewarded for accessibility (including broken links).
-Pages just need to be labeled as 'archived', they do not need to be physically relocated.
+UB accessibility policy currently allows older webpages to be archived so they no longer need to be stewarded for accessibility (including broken links).
+Pages need to be clearly labeled as 'archived' but they do not need to be physically relocated.

 The Date Created component on any published UBCMS page with a datetime surpassing five years will automatically display the statement "this article is archived content", with a link to a page that explains your content may no longer be fully accessible (e.g. it may have outdated information, dead links, or other issues) plus a path to request accommodations.